Invariance Principles for Dependent Processes Indexed by Besov Classes with an Application to a Hausman Test for Linearity: Application: A Hausman Test for Linearity

 \section{Application: A Hausman Test for Linearity}

-In this section the problem of testing for linearity in the conditional expectation $E\left[ y|x\right] $ of a process $\chi _{t}=\left( y_{t},x_{t}\right) $ is considered.
+This section considers the problem of testing the specification of the conditional mean $g\left( x\right) =E\left[ y|x\right] $ for a process $\chi_{t}=\left( y_{t},x_{t}\right) $.
 The purpose of the section is to illustrate how the central limit theory developed in this paper can be used to obtain limiting results for fairly general classes of processes and conditional mean functions.
-Because lineartity and unbounded domains are important ingredients to this application, the theory for weighted function spaces is particularly relevant for this application.
-Minimal dependence conditions in (\ref{Cond_beta_sum1}) could be obtained under the additional assumption that the domain of $\chi _{t}$ is bounded.
-This is an immediate consequence from results in earlier sections and is only noted in passing.
+Because unbounded domains are important in time series applications, the theory for weighted function spaces is particularly relevant.
+Minimal dependence conditions in (\ref{Cond_beta_sum1}) could be obtained under the additional assumption that the domain of $\chi_{t}$ is bounded.
+This is an immediate consequence of results in earlier sections and is only noted in passing.

-The insights underlying the Hausman test are ingenious and have found applications to a large number of testing problems in econometrics.
-In the particular case considered here the idea is to estimate the conditional mean by a linear regression of $y_{t}$ on $x_{t}$.
-This estimate will not be consistent if the conditional expectation is non-linear, but is efficient, at least under additional regularity conditions, if the expectation is linear.
-An alternative estimator adds sieve basis functions to the linear regression.
-This estimator is consistent for the parameter of the linear term even if the conditional expectation is non-linear.
-Thus, under the null of linearity, both estimators should converge to the same parameter, however, with one of them having a smaller variance.
-Under the alternative only the second estimator is consistent for the linear term in a series expansion of $E\left[ y|x\right] $ while the first estimator will be asymptotically biased.
+The insights underlying the Hausman (1978) test are ingenious and have found applications to a large number of testing problems in econometrics.
+For the particular case considered in this paper the idea is to estimate the conditional mean by a linear regression of $y_{t}$ on $x_{t}$.
+The estimator is generally not consistent for the average partial derivative of the conditional mean function if the conditional expectation is non-linear.
+An alternative estimator uses sieve basis functions to non-parametrically estimate the possibly non-linear regression.
+The average derivative of this estimator is consistent even if the conditional expectation is non-linear.
+Thus, under the null of linearity, both estimators should converge to the same parameter.
+Under the alternative only the second estimator is consistent while the first estimator will be asymptotically biased under local alternatives.
 The Hausman test exploits these differences in asymptotic behavior by looking at the difference between the two estimators.
-Under the null, they have a well defined limiting distribution, while under alternatives the difference diverges, thus lending power to the test.
+Under the null, the test statistic has a well defined limiting distribution, while under alternatives the difference between the estimators persists, thus lending power to the test.

+Comparing two competing estimators for alternative specifications of average partial derivatives is appealing from an applied perspective.
+The test directly answers the question of whether it is worthwhile to employ more sophisticated procedures for the estimation of average partial effects or if a simple linear regression approach is sufficient.